clintjhill/ember-parse-adapter/README.md

-Ember.js Data Adapter for Parse
+Ember Data Adapter for Parse
 ===================

-An Ember.js Data Adapter built to use the Parse REST API.
+An Ember Data Adapter built to use the Parse REST API.

 This branch is a full Ember implementation against the Parse REST API without the use of the Parse JavaScript SDK.
 Currently in a very alpha state.